A refinement of a result of Andrews and Newman on the sum of minimal excludants: Concluding Remarks

 They \cite[Theorem 3]{GrabnerKnopfmacher} also obtained a Hardy-Ramanujan-Rademacher type exact formula for $ \sigma\textup{mex}(n)$.
 It will be highly desirable to obtain asymptotic formulae for $\sigma_o\text{mex}(n)$ and $\sigma_e\text{mex}(n)$ and their moments, and to do that the identities \eqref{sigma odd formula} and \eqref{sigma even formula} might be useful.
 It would also be interesting to find a combinatorial proof of the main result, Theorem \ref{main refinement}, in the manner of Ballantine and Merca \cite{BallantineMerca}, who proved the original result \eqref{AndrewsNewman Sigma Identity} of Andrews and Newman combinatorially.

-\textbf{Acknowledgements.} The first author wants to thank the Department of Mathematics, Pt.
+\textbf{Acknowledgments.} We thank the anonymous referee for carefully reading our manuscript and giving constructive suggestions.
+The second author wants to thank the Department of Mathematics, Pt.
 Chiranji Lal Sharma Government College, Karnal for a conducive research environment.
-The second author wishes to thank IISER Berhampur for providing flexibility in working conditions.
-The last author wants to thank SERB for the Start-Up Research Grant \\ SRG/2020/000144.
+The third author is a SERB National Post Doctoral Fellow (NPDF) supported by the fellowship PDF/2021/001090 and would like to thank SERB for the same.
+The last author wants to thank SERB for the Start-Up Research Grant SRG/2020/000144 and MATRICS Grant MTR/2022/000545.